 In this article, we will cover the best practices, tools and legal considerations for executing contracts with digital signatures, enabling professionals and companies to take advantage of the benefits of this technology.

-What is a digital signature and what is an electronic signature?
+What is a contract with a digital signature and what is an electronic signature?

-A electronic signature covers any marking or consent on digital documents, while digital signature is a specific form of electronic signature that uses cryptography to guarantee the authenticity of the document, through digital certificates and public and private keys.
+An electronic signature encompasses any marking or consent on digital documents, while a digital signature is a specific form of electronic signature that uses cryptography to guarantee the document's authenticity through digital certificates and public and private keys.

 The private key is used to create the signature, while the public key verifies its authenticity.
 During digital signing, an algorithm creates a hash of the document content, which is encrypted with the private key, allowing the corresponding public key to verify the signature.